zxc916684603/ecs/intl.en-US/User Guide/Security groups/Scenarios.md

 # Scenarios {#concept_ngr_vht_xdb .concept}

-This article introduces several common scenarios of VPC-connected and Classic network-connected security groups.
+This topic details several scenarios of VPC-Connected and Classic network-connected security groups.

-**Note:** For more information about how to create a security group and its rules, see [create a security group](reseller.en-US/User Guide/Security groups/Create a security group.md#) and [add a security group rule](reseller.en-US/User Guide/Security groups/Add security group rules.md#).
+**Note:** For more information about how to create a security group and corresponding rules, see [create a security group](reseller.en-US/User Guide/Security groups/Create a security group.md#) and [add a security group rule](reseller.en-US/User Guide/Security groups/Add security group rules.md#).

 -   [Scenario 1: Enable intranet communication](#)

-    Example: If you want to copy files between two Classic network-connected ECS instances owned by different accounts or in different security groups, you can enable intranet communication between both instances by configuring security group rules and then copy files.
+    If you want to copy files between two Classic network-connected ECS instances owned by different accounts or in different security groups, you must first enable intranet communication between both instances by configuring security group rules before you can copy files.

 -   [Scenario 2: Allow remote connection from specified IP addresses only](#)

-    Example: When your ECS instance is compromised by hackers as a zombie, you can modify the port for remote connection, and configure security group rules to allow access from specified IP addresses only.
+    If your ECS instance is remotely accessed by hackers, you can modify the port for remote connection and then configure security group rules to allow access from specified IP addresses only.

 -   [Scenario 3: Allow an instance to access specified IP addresses only](#)

-    Example: When your ECS instance is compromised by hackers as a zombie and scan or send packets maliciously, you can configure security group rules to allow the instance to access to specified IP addresses.
+    If the security of your ECS instance is compromised, you can configure security group rules to allow the instance access to specified IP addresses.

 -   [Scenario 4: Allow remote connection to an ECS instance](#)

-    Example: You can connect to an ECS instance by configuring a security group rule.
+    If you need to remotely access your ECS instance, you can configure a corresponding security group rule.

 -   [Scenario 5: Allow access to an ECS instance over HTTP or HTTPS service](#)

-    Example: If you build a website on your instance, you can configure security group rules to enable your users to access the website.
+    If you build a website on your instance, you can configure security group rules to enable your users to access the website.

 ## Scenario 1: Enable intranet communication {#intranetCommunication .section}